<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Public meetings</strong></p>

 <p>All city public meetings are at City Hall, 12835 Newcastle Way, Suite 200.
-Call 649-4363.</p>
+Call 649-4444.
+City Hall will be closed Nov.
+12 for the Veterans Day holiday and Nov.
+22-23 for Thanksgiving.</p>

 <ul>

-<li>City Council — 7-10 p.m.
+<li> City Council regular meeting — 7-10 p.m.
 Nov.
-15</li>
+20</li>

 <li> Planning Commission — 7-9 p.m.
+Oct.
 Nov.
-16</li>
+21</li>

 </ul>

-<p>The Newcastle Trails board meets the first Monday of the month at 7 p.m. at the Regency Newcastle, 7454 Newcastle Golf Club Road.</p>
+<p>The Newcastle Trails board meets the first Monday of the month at 7 p.m. at Regency Newcastle, 7454 Newcastle Golf Club Road.
+Learn more at www.newcastletrails.org.</p>

-<p>The Coal Creek Family YMCA, located at 13750 Newcastle Golf Club Road, has regular family programs for all ages throughout the summer.
-For a complete schedule, call 282-1500 or go to www.seattleymca.org/Locations/CoalCreek/Pages/Home.aspx.</p>
+<p>The Coal Creek Family YMCA, 13750 Newcastle Golf Club Road, has regular family programs for all ages.
+Get a complete schedule by calling 282-1500 or go to www.seattleymca.org/Locations/CoalCreek/Pages/Home.aspx.</p>

 <p>&nbsp;</p>